monnierliz/monnierliz.github.io/index.md

 {% include figure.html image="/assets/images/baseball.jpeg" position="center" caption="Our community coming togther, dancing to Take me Out to the Ball Game with friends from the Dance Collective, Dance for Disabilities, and more." %}

-We can start on a path of easier movement together, and maybe you can become a junkie too.
+We can start on a path of easier movement together.

-Join a Class with Liz on Zoom or In Person:
+Join a Class with Liz

+Bones for Life® Pop Up Free Introduction
+Experience the difference with this program for stimulating bone strength through natural movement and weight-bearing posture.
+Sunday, December 19, 2021, In Person
+4:00-5:30 p.m at the Fort Wayne Dance Collective
+437 East Berry Street, Fort Wayne IN 46802
+Call to Register!
+260-424-6574

-Bones for Life® on Zoom with Liz
+Bones for Life® Stand Tall!
-Tuesdays 6-7:00 (EST)
-August 17, 24, 31,
+A four-week series in Bones for Life® to improve posture and alignment to facilitate healthy bones.
+Fridays 11 a.m. -12 noon
-September 7, 14, (no class Sept.
-21) 28,
+January 7, 14, 21, 28, 2022
-October 5
-Saturdays 10 a.m.- 11:00 a.m.
-(EST)
-October 2, 9

-Qigong movement for relaxation and restoration on Zoom Mondays 10 a.m. -11:00 a.m.
-(EST)
-August 23, 30,
-September 13, 27 (no class Sept.
-4 or 20)
-October 4, 11, (no class Oct.
-18) 25
+In Person at Fort Wayne Dance Collective,
+437 East Berry Street, Fort Wayne, IN 46802
+Call to Register (260) 424-6574

 Feldenkrais® Awareness Through Movement In Person
 Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802 Thursdays 12 noon -1:00 p.m.
-September 2 -December 9, 2021 (call 260-424-6574 to register, drop in’s welcome)
+Starting January 6, 2022 (call 260-424-6574 to register, drop in’s welcome)

 Dance for PD (dance movement in chair for those with limited mobility) In Person at the Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802 Tuesdays 12:30 p.m.-1:30 p.m.
-August 31 – December 7, 2021 (Call 260-424-6574 to register, drop in’s welcome)
+Starting January 4, 2022 (Call 260-424-6574 to register, drop in’s welcome)

-Exploring Dance (for young adults with developmental disabilities) In Person Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802 Mondays, 5:30-6:30 (call 260-424-6574 to register) August 30- December 6
+Exploring Dance (for young adults with developmental disabilities) In Person Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN 46802 Mondays, 5:30-6:30 (call 260-424-6574 to register) Starting January 3, 2022

+T’ai Chi for Relaxation, Botanical Gardens, Fort Wayne In Person Tuesday Mornings 9:30-10:30 a.m. and Tuesday Evenings 5:00-6:00 p.m.
+January 18 – February 22 (6-week session)
+To register: call the Fort Wayne Parks and Recreation Dept. (260) 427-6000